Surgeon Major Laurence Corban MD (1864) DPH

 1872 Was specially thanked by Lord Napier of Magdala, Commander-in-Chief in India, in General Orders for services during an epidemic of cholera in Oude in 1872.

 Malta 14 July 1882 Arrived from Gibraltar on his way to Alexandria, Egypt, where he disembarked on 23 July.

 18 Nov 1882 Served in the Egyptian War of 1882, in medical charge of 2nd/The Duke of Cornwall's Light Infantry, until the capture of Cairo, which permitted the greater portion of the troops to leave.
-Was present in the engagements at El Magfar and Tel-el-Mahuta, in the two actions at Kassassin, and at the battle of Tel-el-Kebir.
-Was mentioned in despatches and received a special promotion to Surgeon–Major with relative rank of Lieutenant Colonel.
+He was present in the engagements at El Magfar and Tel-el-Mahuta, in the two actions at Kassassin, and at the battle of Tel-el-Kebir.
+He was mentioned in despatches and received a special promotion to Surgeon–Major with relative rank of Lieutenant Colonel.

 1884–1885 Served in the Nile Expedition as Senior Medical Officers to the Camel Corps, Medical Field Inspector on the Lines of Communication, and Senior Medical Officer at Abu Fatmeh.